 Government Arts College, Udhagamandalam has always involved students in various academic and administrative activities.
 President, Vice President, Cultural Secretary, Magazine Secretary, Games and Sports Secretary, and Association Secretary are just a few of the positions held by students.
-On the Advice of faculty members, all students relevant activities are carried out like • Independence Day Celebration on August 15, 2018 • Teachers Day Observance on September 5, 2018 • Campus Cleaning Programs • Sports and College Day on March 29, 2019 • College Magazine Publication • International Womens Day Observance on March 8, 2019 .A student representative is an integral part of IQAC and his/her views are duly considered in assuring quality enhancement of the institution.
+On the Advice of faculty members, all students relevant activities are carried out like • Independence Day Celebration on August 15, 2019 • Teachers Day Observance on September 5, 2019 • Campus Cleaning Programs • College Magazine Publication • International Womens Day Observance on March 8, 2016 .A student representative is an integral part of IQAC and his/her views are duly considered in assuring quality enhancement of the institution.
 Students are also involved in RUSA Project Monitoring Unit committee also.
 They attend the meetings of RUSA Committee and express their opinion on RUSA and various issues on higher education.
 The Anti-Ragging Cell has representatives from college union to check ragging and to maintain cooperation among the students.
 Representatives of students are included in the Library Committee, Canteen committee and Alumni Committee.